-- 2024 Benefits Guides

-- Quick Guide

-- Enrollment Checklist

-- Medical

-- Dental

-- Vision

 Make It Yours

 Once you've done your homework, if you want coverage through APTIM, you must enroll by your deadline.
 Otherwise, you won't have medical and prescription drug, dental, or vision coverage through APTIM for you and your family.

-Enroll now

-Questions?

 Check out the Frequently Asked Questions (PDF) for more details.

 Helpful Documents

 Carrier Mapping

 • Carrier Mapping and Finding In-Network Providers Based on Your Service Area (PDF)

-Benefits Guides
+Benefits Guides and Voluntary Benefits

-View your benefits guide here.

-- Benefits Guide for Eligible U.S. Salaried Employees (PDF)

-- Benefits Guide for Eligible U.S. Hourly and Craft Employees (PDF)
+- Benefits Guide for Eligible U.S. Salaried Employees (PDF) - Benefits Guide for Eligible U.S. Hourly and Craft Employees (PDF) - Insure Against Medical Costs (PDF) Medical insurance may not cover all costs of a major illness/injury.
+See your options to cover more with the benefits paid directly to you!

 401(k) Savings Plan

 • Aon Pooled Employer Plan for Eligible U.S. Employees (PDF)

 Other Helpful Documents

 - Bank of America HSA for Life (PDF)

 - Quick Guide (PDF)

 - FAQs (PDF)

 - Commuter Benefits Overview (PDF)

 - Commuter Benefits Placing an Order (PDF)

-- UHC Uniform Modification Notice (PDF)

 Non-Continental U.S. Plans

-- U.S. Virgin Islands-Based Employees (PDF)

 - U.S. Expats (PDF)

-- Puerto Rico-Based Employees (PDF)

 - Guam-Based Employees (PDF)

 - Guam-Based Employees (Hourly) (PDF)

 COBRA Coverage Options

 If you leave the company or lose coverage due to a status change, your COBRA enrollment notice has details regarding your options.

 If you choose not to enroll by your COBRA enrollment deadline, you will not be able to enroll in COBRA coverage in the future.
 Also, once enrolled, you can make changes to your elections only during enrollment or following a qualified change in status.

 You will receive additional information-including prices-once you lose access to health benefits through the company.

 Your COBRA Coverage Options

 You can start by reviewing your medical, dental, and vision coverage level options.

 You'll also want to review your insurance carrier options.

 How To Enroll

 To enroll in COBRA coverage when eligible, follow the instructions on the COBRA enrollment notice mailed to you and enroll at digital.alight.com/aptim.